Menu

 Overview

-When developing browser extensions, we typically need a server-side component.
-Nexty provides essential backend capabilities for SaaS applications, including Supabase authentication, Stripe payments, and more.
-You can build your server-side functionality using Nexty, making browser extension development faster as well.
+When developing browser extensions, we typically need a server backend.
+Nexty provides essential server capabilities for SaaS products, including Supabase authentication and Stripe payments.
+You can completely build your server functionality based on Nexty, making browser extension development faster.

-This guide demonstrates how to implement browser extension login and business data synchronization using Nexty's server-side capabilities.
+This article will detail how to implement browser extension login and business data synchronization based on Nexty template's server capabilities.

 The following content primarily addresses 3 requirements: